gantoday/laravel-blog/readme.md

 default user ['ganto@qq.com' => '123456']

->redis or memcache cache is required
+>redis or memcache cache is required.

+>homestead is recommended.